hashicorp/consul/middleware/cache/README.md

 The minimum TTL allowed on resource records is 5 seconds.

+## Metrics

-If monitoring is enabled (via the *prometheus* directive) then the following extra metrics are added:
+If monitoring is enabled (via the *prometheus* directive) then the following metrics are exported:

-* coredns_cache_hit_count_total, and
-* coredns_cache_miss_count_total

-They both work on a per-zone basis and just count the hit and miss counts for each query.
+* coredns_cache_size_guage{type} - total elements in the case, type is either "denial" or "success".
+* coredns_cache_capacity_guage{type} - total capacity of the cache, type is either "denial" or "success".

 ## Examples

+Enable caching for all zones, but cap everything to a TTL of 10 seconds:

 ~~~
 cache 10
 ~~~

-Enable caching for all zones, but cap everything to a TTL of 10 seconds.
+Proxy to Google Public DNS and only cache responses for example.org (or below).

 ~~~
 proxy .
 8.8.8.8:53
 cache example.org
 ~~~

-Proxy to Google Public DNS and only cache responses for example.org (or below).